IBM-Cloud/investment-insights-for-asset-managers/README.md

 1. Wait for the Deploy job to complete.

-1. Access the app when it's ready and start uploading videos and images!
+1. Access the app when it's ready and start exploring.

 ## Running the app on Bluemix